iptracej/mykali/README.md

 ## Description

-mykali is an ansible-based automation tool that deploys customized tools and features to a default Kali environment.
-This is basically designed when introducing a new Kali OS to a new pentesting or CTF engagement.
+mykali is an ansible-based automation that deploys customized tools and features to a default Kali environment.
+This is basically designed push your specific tools and configurations when introducing a new Kali OS to a pentesting or CTF engagement.

 ## Instruction